TruePeople/TruePeople.SharePreview/Readme.md

 ** We are working on implementing segment support in this package.**

 # Changelog

+## v2.0.0
+- Umbraco 10 support
+- Fix issue with serialization in API for backoffice

+## v1.0.5
+- Fix issue with output filter not working correctly
+- Remove cookie check for preview popup

 ## v1.0.3
 - Hide the message that was implemented in Umbraco 8.10.0